silverstone-i/nap-serv/README.md

 ## Overview

-`nap-serve` is the backend server for a PERN-stack application that tracks project costs, schedules, client payments, and overall profitability.
+`nap-serv` is the backend server for a PERN-stack application that tracks project costs, schedules, client payments, and overall profitability.
 It includes a full-featured double-entry bookkeeping system with General Ledger, Accounts Payable, and Accounts Receivable support.

 ## Features